temparus/AdvancedRecyclerView/README.md

 This error is caused whenever recycler.getViewForPosition(position) is called.
 See method ```measureChild()```.

 If you have an idea how to resolve this issue, please drop me a line or even a pull request.
 Your help is very appreciated.

+## Development

+You can find a verion in development state in the develop branch of this repository.
+It may contain more bugfixes and extended functionality.

+**Attention!** This version is still in development, may be unstable and should not be used in production!
+Please use the official release in the master branch for production.

 ## Change Log